franSborges/franSborges/README.md

 <img align="right" width="300" alt="Top Langs"
      src="https://github-readme-stats.vercel.app/api/top-langs/?username=franSborges&layout=compact&langs_count=10&theme=tokyonight&hide_border=true" />

-Software developer with  3 years of experience, building full-stack applications.
+Software developer with 3 years of experience, building full-stack applications, over the past few years, I’ve worked across different parts of the stack, from frontend interfaces to backend APIs, integrations, microservices and others.

 I’m currently studying Software Analysis and Development and diving deep into Python and LLM-based projects.

-Over the past few years, I’ve worked across different parts of the stack, from frontend interfaces to backend APIs, integrations, microservices and others.

 Programming (and tech in general) always keeps me curious and I really enjoy learning new tools and ideas.
 Here on my GitHub, you’ll find projects, experiments, and a bit of what I’ve been learning along the way.